lucas-montes/TEA/README.md

 - [ ] Note sharing
 - [ ] Account sync
 - [ ] Cross-platform sync
+- [ ] Move as much logic to rust as possible
+- [ ] Ensure that all models work
-- [ ] Remove TS models and create only one to perform CRUD operations
+- [ ] Create a default Project to host "solo" tasks
+- [ ] Save the data in files
+- [ ] Allow to chose between saving in files, db or locally "ephemere mode"
+- [ ] Add tests
-- [ ] Switch the TS models into Types or Interfaces
+- [ ] Save files into git

 ## Scripts